Lunchtime entertainment by the Lake

 Enjoy the music of the National Carillon by Lake Burley Griffin.
-This summer recitals are performed every Monday, Wednesday, Friday and Sunday from 12.30pm to 1.20pm.
-Listen to recitals while taking a stroll around the Lake or relaxing in Kings Park.
+Listen to recitals on Wednesdays and Sundays from 12:30 to 1:20pm, while taking a stroll around the Lake or relaxing in Kings Park.

 The National Carillon recital program is proudly supported by:

 Located on Aspen Island, Lake Burley Griffin, the National Carillon was a gift from the British Government to the people of Australia to celebrate the 50th anniversary of the national capital.
 Queen Elizabeth II accepted the National Carillon on behalf of Australians on 26 April 1970.
 John Douglas Gordon, after whom the Aspen Island footbridge is now named, played the inaugural recital.
 You can view a virtual tour of the National Carillon online.

 Carillons have a minimum of 23 bells.
 With 55 bronze bells the National Carillon is large by world standards.
 The pitch of the bells ranges chromatically through four and one half octaves.
 The bells each weigh between seven kilograms and six tonnes.
 Cast in England by John Taylor & Co of Loughborough, they are fine examples of the art of bellfounding.